Why We're Here

 Jennifer Tan (she/her) has been in education of various kinds for the past 19 years, from more academic settings, to CrossFit coaching and Yoga teacher training.
 Specific to yoga, she has taught various styles, trained in specialised areas such as applying accessibility and trauma awareness to the teaching sphere, and eventually placed much of this learning in her teaching and training of Restorative Yoga; this has nourished Jen’s eight-year-long (and counting) relationship with her teacher, Judith Hanson Lasater, who she assists both in-person and online.

-Complementary to her teaching years lies her experience in curriculum development, which has recently culminated in the co-writing/leading of a 200h Yoga Teacher Training, and the writing/leading of a 50h Restorative Yoga Teacher Training.
+Complementary to her teaching years lies her experience in curriculum development, which has recently culminated in the co-writing/leading of a 200h Yoga Teacher Training and the writing/leading of a 50h Restorative Yoga Teacher Training, as well as the continued development of what is now Centred Space's Trauma Awareness & Decolonisation CET.
 Thanks to her own journey of unlearning, these trainings increasingly seek to bring to the forefront topics such as intersectionality and the importance of decolonising our movement practices.

 All of Jen’s classes are invitational and curiosity-driven, with the hope of finding ways to move and rest our bodies with confidence and compassion.